SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.21.1 {#section-7-21-1}

+## Support
+Footprint (heap, stack, ROM) has been optimized to support low-end devices (ZG14).

+## Fix saving host data in controller
+Fixed an issue on 700 series controllers, where the host was no longer able to save data in the controller's NVM.
+Increased largest NVM object size to match host's limitation (from 204 to 512 bytes currently used by ZPC or ZGW) This is to satisfy the design of the 700 series and allow the host to store data on the controller's NVM.

+## ZPAL Power Manager
+Relocated zpal_pm_set_device_type to apps (e.g. sensor is non-listening).
+Reworked notifications (deep sleep, power down) related to EM4, EM3, EM2 states.

 # 7.21.0 {#section-7-21-0}

 ## SPAN synchronization